 - West to Quay Street, including the Paddy’s Market precinct.

 New signs, pavement markings and a communications campaign support the expanded Sydney CBD 40km/h zone.
 We will also monitor the effectiveness of the expanded area to balance safety and traffic needs.

 All road users should obey the rules

-Pedestrians should always use crossings and only walk when the pedestrian light is green.
-Stop, look, listen, think before stepping out onto the road and don’t be distracted by mobile phones or music.
+Pedestrians should always use crossings and only leave the kerb when the pedestrian light is green.
+They should Look Out before they Step Out onto the road and not be distracted by mobile phones or music.

-Cyclists should ride predictably, and obey traffic lights, stop and give way signs.
+Bicycle riders should ride predictably, and always obey traffic lights, stop and give way signs.

 The Sydney CBD Motorcycle Response Team, a group of highway patrol officers dedicated to improving pedestrian safety, will continue to operate within the Sydney CBD.